cbffyx/Storage_security_system/README.md

 # Storage_security_system
-build a storage security system to ensure safety of storage and detect the indicators of storage.
+build a storage security system to ensure safety of storage and detect the indicators of storage."Hello,world!"
-“Hello,world!”